 Sash windows are a must-have for many self-builders, renovators and converters as they provide an unparalleled glimpse into past traditions, but it is as important to consider the function of the window as much as it is the style.

 An inherent part of British architectural history, any styled property from the 17th to 19th centuries would be lacking without them so if you’re renovating a Georgian, Regency or Victorian property, this item should be high on your shopping list.

-The word ‘sash’ refers to a single frame for glazing and the traditional sliding sash window is usually made up of two sashes that slide up and down.
+The word ‘sash’ refers to a single frame for glazing; a traditional sliding sash window features two sashes that slide up and down.

 Styles of Sash Window